 - Bottom Line/Extremely Unlikely – This is an extreme unexpected behavior: and a violation of school district policy.
 Carry out a Fix-It Plan.

 During the school day, students will travel through the building both with staff and as individuals.
 Hallway expectations are outlined below and should be shared with classes regularly during the first 6-8 weeks of school, and as needed after that.
-Sibley staff will not use the term “Line Basics” anymore, because not all students are in a line when in the hallway.
+Spring Creek staff will not use the term “Line Basics” anymore, because not all students are in a line when in the hallway.

 - Stand directly behind the person in front of you when in a line.

 - Walk on the right side of the hallway.